wilbcn/AWS-Projects/AWS-Log-Processing-Pipeline.md

 ## Setup and Configuration

 ### 1. Create an S3 Bucket
-Creating an S3 bucket, our public cloud storage.
+Creating an S3 bucket for our public cloud storage.
 Steps taken:
 1. I navigated to S3 on AWS and created a new general purpose S3 bucket named "mynew-firehose-bucket".
 2. ACLs were left as disabled and block all public access was left on by default.
-3. Bucket versioning not required for this project.
+3. Bucket versioning was not required for this project.
 4. Default encryption "Server-side encryption with Amazon S3 managed keys (SSE-S3)" and Bucket Key enabled.
 5. Advanced settings: Object lock was kept off.
 6. Create Bucket!